EMPOWERING STUDENTS TO REDUCE FOOD WASTE IN OUR SCHOOLS

 In November 13, 2019, PWCS Support Services was approved by Regulation 456-1 guidelines for its Food Donation Program to include Local School Responsibilities, Volunteer Organization Responsibilities, Local Food Bank Responsibilities, and School Food Services Staff Responsibilities.

-After a trial program with a local school, the program is ready for expansion, currently to Prince William County Schools, (and private schools who can skip step 1), other counties coming soon, Contact Us for more information.
+This program is currently open to Prince William County Schools, (and private schools who can skip step 1).

 HOW TO GET YOUR SCHOOL INVOLVED